MillionConcepts/pdr/README.md

 Most of these are files archived under PDS3.
 The standards for these files was quite flexible, as was the quality control, especially for older missions.
 The current validation method is _visual inspection of the output_.
 Strategies for better and automated QA are desired.

 * Chandrayaan-1 M3
-    * Seems to work for the images, but they're noisy enough that it's hard to say.
-They _look_ like the examples given in the M3 calibration paper...
+    * Seems to work for the L0 images, but they're noisy enough that it's hard to say.
+They _look_ like the examples given in the M3 calibration paper.
     * The prefixes are not yet parsed.
 (They only include timestamps.)
     * This will probably break on edge cases.
 There are apparently L0 data with "missing lines" that can only be sussed out by comparing the number of bytes in between line prefix strings.I haven't encountered one of those yet, so it hasn't been coded around.
     * The PDR implementation might be more versatile than the ISIS3 read capability now, because ISIS3 seems to hardcode the number of BANDS to one of two options (even though there are like 5).